BRADLEY IS ACCESSIBLE

 If you need language assistance while at the airport, please visit our information booth.
 A Bradley Ambassador can help you contact our translation services provider.

-To assist with baggage handling, luggage cart dispensers are located throughout both Terminals and may be rented for $5.00 each with a rebate of .25 issued upon return of the cart.
+To assist with baggage handling, luggage cart dispensers are located throughout the terminal and may be rented for $5.00 each with a rebate of .25 issued upon return of the cart.
 The dispensers are equipped to accept credit cards.

 49 CFR Part 21 Unlawful Discrimination